 She attended Knox Crescent Kensington and First Presbyterian Church, 6225 Godfrey Ave.
 Montreal.
 Was active in various church activities.
 Here is a link to a brief history of this church: http://presbyterianrecord.ca/2011/06/01/knox-crescent-kensington-and-first/ I guess it is safe to say that Mary’s mother Elizabeth was a women of faith and brought Mary into the Presbyterian faith.
 However it is quite possible her dad William was involved in this too.
 Below, Tarbush the Ward family dog:

 Her passport issued in 1949, says she was 5 ft., 8.5 in. tall, grey eyes and brown hair.
-She went on a 2 week trip to France, presumably with husband Sydney.
+She went on a 2 week trip to Scotland, England and France, with husband Sydney who she called Pop.
 Here is her passport photo:

-She was a shrewd investor too or through her husband Syd.
-Nana held a slew of blue chip company stock shares upon her death.
+She and Pop were shrewd investors.
+Nana held a slew of blue chip and penny stock shares upon her death.
 Below, 3429 Beaconsfield Ave c.
 1940:

 On January 28, 1975 she authorized my mom Mary to be her Power of Attorney.
 She suffered a series of mini-strokes in the early 80’s.
 Mom brought her to Ottawa for her last 5 years.
 We celebrated her 90th birthday here.
 A week later she took a fall and broke a hip.
 She survived the surgery but had heart failure on the third day.
 I was there with mom when she drew her last breath.
 Below, her 90th birthday celebration:

-Died Feb 5, 1988 at the Queensway Carleton Hospital, Ottawa.
 “Ward, Mary.
 In Ottawa, February 5, 1988, Mary Finnie, ninety, widow of the late Sydney M. Ward.
-Much loverd mother of Mary Darling, Ottawa.
+Much loved mother of Mary Darling, Ottawa.
 S.H.
-Bud Rowayton (wife Joan), Conn. and the late Charles K. (widow Frances, London, England.
-Dearest nana of eight grand-children: David and Kim, Ottawa; Claudia, Edmontons; Susan, London; Alison, N.Y.C.; Caroline Arizona; Alan, Conn.; and Anne, Kingston.
-Also survived by eight-grandchildren: Louise, Connor, Margot, Claire, Nicholas, Kyle, Miranda and Charles.
+Bud Rowayton (wife Joan), Conn. and the late Charles K. (widow Francis, London, England.
+Dearest nana of eight grand-children: David and Kim, Ottawa; Claudia, Edmonton; Susan, London; Alison, N.Y.C.; Caroline Arizona; Alan, Conn.; and Anne, Kingston.
+Also survived by eight great grandchildren: Louise, Connor, Margot, Claire, Nicholas, Kyle, Miranda and Charles.
 Interment Mount Royal Cemetery in April.”